Deep Deconfounded Content-based Tag Recommendation for UGC with Causal Intervention: Experiments

 \subsection{Sensitivity to Dataset Intervention}

 To answer \textbf{RQ2}, we vary the strength of intervention imposed on the YT-8M-Causal test sets, \textit{i.e.,} the ratio of the two topics that we intervene upon and evaluate different deconfounding/debiasing strategies.
 Specifically, we vary $X \in \{\operatorname{range}(1,5,2)\}$ and conducted similar experiments as Section \ref{sec:comp}.
 The comparison results are illustrated in Fig. \ref{fig:breakdown}.
 From Fig. \ref{fig:breakdown} we can find that with the increase of intervention strength conducted upon the test set, the performance decreases for all deconfounding/debiasing strategies for both the NFM and LightGCN backbones.
-This could either indicate that there exists a systematic difference between the prediction accuracy of tags recommended for UGCs from the two topics in each subsection of the dataset, or residual confounding bias exists that fails to be completely eliminated by the deconfounding strategies.
-However, the proposed DecTag achieves the best performance compared with the state-of-the-art deconfounding/debiasing strategies for tag recommendations in all the considered intervention strength scenarios, which more convincingly demonstrates the superior deconfounding ability of the proposed DecTag.
+This could either indicate that there exists a systematic difference between the accuracy of tag recommendation for UGCs from the two topics in each subsection of the dataset, or residual confounding bias exists that fails to be eliminated by the methods.
+However, the best performance of the proposed DecTag achieved with all intervention strength more convincingly demonstrates the superior deconfounding ability of the proposed DecTag in comparison with the state-of-the-art deconfounding/debiasing strategies for tag recommendations.